Teleilat el-Ghassul: Art and religion

 The most impressive discovery at Teleilat el-Ghassul is the colorful wall paintings found in some of the houses dated to the Chalcolithic period (though they are not present in the earliest Chalcolithic phases).
 They were applied to the wall on top of a layer of plaster.
 Their condition is poor and many are missing today.
 The largest and most complete of those is 1.84 meters in diameter.
 It is very accurate and delicate, displaying a rather developed painting technique which likely involved the use of rulers to draw neat straight lines.

 Some of the wall paintings represent mythological beasts while others, according to some opinions, represent priests wearing ritualistic masks.
 It is very difficult to infer the meaning of these drawings, though it mostly likely was related to Ghassulian mythology and religion.
 In one of the houses, over 20 layers of plaster, one on top of the other and each covered in paintings, were found by Hennessey.

 No building that could be identified as a temple or as a common place of worship has been found in Teleilat el-Ghassul.
 It appears these religious paintings adorned the walls of private domiciles, and that, consequently, Ghassulian religious rituals were conducted at home.

+The 'Star of Ghassul'

+The eight-rayed 'Star of Ghassul' or 'Ghassulian star' is some 6,000 years old, counting among the earliest examples of the fresco technique, and was discovered in 1932, during the 1929-38 PBI excavations at Ghassul, as the centerpiece of a very large wall painting in one of the houses discovered at the site.
+The star has a diameter of 1.84 meters and was painted on a light-colored plaster with red, black, white, and yellow pigments.
+The fact that it was surrounded by masked figures and animals suggested to some researchers that it represented the sun, which was venerated as a major deity, this view challenging the notion that humans of that period hadn't yet developed the concept of abstract gods.
+More cautious researchers presume it to represents either the sun or another celestial body, possibly associated with the seasons or the cycle of life, and see it as perhaps it symbolizing a deity.
+The room containing the mural is interpreted as a ritual shrine within a regular dwelling.
+In 1936 the mural's remains were removed from the site and ended up in a storeroom of what is today the Rockefeller Archaeological Museum in Jerusalem, with some fragments housed by the Pontifical Biblical Institute in Jerusalem.
+A further PBI dig followed in 1959.
+Excavations in the 1970s produced an additional section of the murals, now held by The Jordan Museum in Amman.
+The star was briefly put on display during a temporary exhibition at the new Israel Antiquities Authority headquarters in 2016, and again after restoration and preservation work, at the Rockefeller Museum in 2021-2023.